 Note: Walking will be promoted and facilitated as much as possible.
-Give the rural nature of the areas in which program many activities are held, walking to sites less than 1-2 km is common.
+Give the rural nature of the areas in which program activities are held, walking to sites less than 1-2 km is common.

 - Public mass transit will not be used in MVI programs.
 Public transportation, as in the case of taxis, will comply with the following guidelines. - The MVI has verified the protocols of our transportation providers and ensures that they meet the operational requirements (see MVI Protocols for Vehicles & Transport and MVI Service Provider Minimum Requirements). - The use of masks while in the vehicle is obligatory.
-Group participants, coordinator, and faculty must wear masks for the duration of the trip, unless the sending institution and MVI agree upon a protocols including arrival testing of course staff, participants, and driver. - Whenever possible, students will load and unload their own luggage.
-Luggage should be disinfected when it changes hands and always before loading. - Students will be assigned seating based on their social bubbles (reflecting the rooming list). - Each program participant must disinfect their hands every time they board the vehicle. - The use of natural ventilation is encouraged when A/C is not necessary. - Cleaning and disinfection measures have been intensified, especially for high-touch surfaces. - The driver and coordinator will model and promote the requirements of mask usage, hand sanitizing upon entering the vehicle, luggage sanitization, and all other protocols students are also required to follow.
+Group participants, coordinator, and faculty must wear masks for the duration of the trip.

-• Everyone must follow the protocols for proper mask use, hand washing, sneezing, and coughing, not touching the face, and greetings.
+- Whenever possible, students will load and unload their own luggage.
+Luggage should be disinfected when it changes hands and always before loading. - Vehicle capacity will be reduced to promote social distancing within the vehicle. - Students will be assigned seating based on their social bubbles (reflecting the rooming list). - Each program participant must disinfect their hands every time they board the vehicle. - The use of natural ventilation is encouraged when A/C is not necessary. - Cleaning and disinfection measures have been intensified, especially for high-touch surfaces. - The driver and coordinator will model and promote the requirements of always wearing a mask, hand sanitizing upon entering the vehicle, luggage sanitization, and all other protocols students are also required to follow. - Everyone must follow the protocols for proper mask use, hand washing, sneezing, and coughing, not touching the face, and greetings.